karpanai/karpanai-web/data/blog/2005/01/31/seventy-and-going-strong.md

 post_format: []
 ---
  ![ ](http://www.erudita.com/images/blog/appa_amma.jpg "Dad and Mom ... they dont look a day over 20 :) ")
 Happy birthday Appa and God bless you!
-You are the kindest person I’ve known in my life.
+You are the kindest person I've known in my life.